-Grace Lyimo (Mama Grace) acts as the leader of EdPowerment Inc.'s initiatives in the Moshi and Arusha areas of Tanzania.
+Grace Lyimo (Mama Grace) is the local liaison for EdPowerment Inc.'s initiatives in the Moshi and Arusha areas of Tanzania.
 For years Mama Grace has been an advocate for impoverished families and those struggling with disabilities in Kilimahewa and the surrounding villages.
-She has held administrative positions for a leading international volunteer organization and for the Peace Corps in the region.
+She has held administrative positions for Cross Cultural Solutions and for the Peace Corps in the region.
 Mama Grace, who has degrees in nursing, midwifery and public health, now serves as Director of Connects Autism Tanzania, a Tanzanian NGO that advocates for social acceptance and educational services for autistic children.
-As the Liason of our Tomorrow's Scholar/Leader Sponsorship Program, she is the mother to over 35 young adults - in addition to her own four children.
+As the advisor and counselor of Tomorrow's Scholar/Leader Sponsorship Program and the Kilimahewa Educational Centre, she acts as a mother to many youth and young adults - in addition to her own four children.

 Stacey Lauren combines a career in business and education.
 Since 2006 she has had a private practice in New York City, providing academic support and teaching organizational, planning and study strategies to middle and high school students with working memory and processing challenges.